Jeopardy!: Hosts

 On August 11, 2021, it was announced that Richards would succeed Trebek as host of the daily show and Bialik would host Jeopardy! primetime specials and spin-offs.
-On August 20, 2021, following a report from The Ringer exposing controversial remarks made on his podcast in the past, resurfaced controversies from Richards's time on The Price Is Right, and accusations of self-dealing regarding his executive producer position, Richards stepped down as host after taping the first week of episodes while remaining executive producer, before being dismissed from the latter role on August 31.
-Richards' five episodes as host aired in September 2021, then Bialik and Jennings alternated hosting the show for the rest of season 38, through the end of July 2022.
+On August 20, following a report from The Ringer exposing controversial remarks made on his podcast in the past, resurfaced controversies from Richards's time on The Price Is Right, and accusations of self-dealing regarding his executive producer position, Richards stepped down as host after taping only one week of episodes.
+Richards's five episodes as host aired in September 2021.
+Bialik and Jennings then alternated hosting the show through the 2021–2022 season.
 Bialik also hosted the season's various tournaments and primetime specials.